The Beginner’s Guide to Investing

 Investing is putting your money somewhere with the expectation that it grows.
 Simple!
 Investing is not just the "stock market" either.
 There are other types of investment vehicles where you can put your money and expect to receive more money in return.
-Curious what other types of investments you could have?
-Here's a few:
+Curious what different kinds of investments you could have?
+Here are a few:

 Real Estate (flipping, buy & hold, rental)

 Investing also applies to concepts other than money.
 You put forth the effort, time, and energy in the hopes that there is a reward at the end like working out or honing a skill.
 The reason you may equate investing to the stock market is that there is a whole network of people that surround it whose main job is to get you to invest such as advisors, companies, brokers, and traders.
 The other types of investments don’t have such a robust network dedicated to reaching you.
 However, that doesn’t mean they are not good investment opportunities!

 There are so many ways to make money.
 The average millionaire in America has seven different income streams.
 These come from one or more of the investment list above.
 If you are a little iffy about investing in the stock market, try out another investment opportunity you are more comfortable with.